kerrycobb/GPS-Utils/README.md

 <img src="imgs/csv.png" width="300px">

 #### Usage
 For the most basic usage simply enter `gps2csv` at the command line.
-This will load all waypoints from a GPS unit named GARMIN and output it to a CSV file in the current working directory and then open the CSV file in your systems default application.
+This will load all waypoints from a mounted GPS device named GARMIN and output it to a CSV file in the current working directory and then open the CSV file in your system's default application.

 For a list of all options enter `gps2csv -h` and you will see the following output: